-Title: Park homes insulation

-Additional information about this unit

-Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Park homes insulation Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.

-Sector Subject Areas 5.2 Building and Construction

-Availability for use Shared unit

-Unit guided learning hours 110
+Sector Subject Are as 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 110 Assessment 20

-Assessment 20

-Title: Installing insulation to suspended floors in the workplace Unit Number: F/618/5681 Learning outcome The learner will be a Assessment criteria The learner can: 1 Interpret the ginformation rework and reso confirm its accompleteness to the building and condition installing insul suspended flo elating to the ources to curacy, and relevance type, fabric when ation to 1.1 Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments manufacturers' information data sheets 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe why the organisational procedures have been developed and how they are implemented.
-1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
-1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments design standards data sheets official guidance manufacturers' information current legislation and regulations governing
+Title: Installing insulation to suspended floors in the workplace Unit Number: F/618/5681 Unit Number: Learning outcome The learner will be and 1 Interpret the g information re work and reso confirm its acc completeness to the building and condition installing insul suspended floo s ble to: given design lating to the urces to curacy, and relevance g type, fabric when ation to method statements risk assessments manufacturers' information data sheets 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe why the organisational procedures have been been been been been been been be 1.3 Describe why the organisational procedures have be developed and how they are implemented.
+1.4 Explain the importance of organisational procedures solve problems and why it is important to follow the 1.5 Describe different types of information, their source accuracy, completeness and how they are interprete relation to: drawings specifications schedules method statements risk assessments design standards manufacturers' information data sheets official guidance current legislation and regulations governing buildings

-Title: Installing insulation to suspended floors in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 2 Know how to environmenta work practices current, legisla standards and guidance whe insulation to s floors.
-Ily responsible s to meet ation official ninstalling 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height tools and equipment materials and substances movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public Explain the accident reporting procedures and who is responsible for making reports.
+Title: Installing insulation to suspended floors in the workplace Learning outcomes Assessment criteria sment criteria The learner will be able to: The lea arner can: 2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when installing insulation to suspended floors.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height tools and equipment materials and substances movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public Explain the accident reporting procedures and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when applying surface finishes to installing insulation to suspended floors and describe how and when they are used in relation to: water CO2 foam powder